dani-fmena/gateways/gateway.ui/README.md

 The ui must also offer an operation for displaying information about all stored gateways (and their devices) and an operation for displaying details for a single gateway.
 Finally, it must be possible to add and remove a device from a gateway.

+## -- automated build --
+Before you must execute the `install.cmd` script located in root of main folder
 ### Start the app using -- automated build --
 ```bash
 # in windows